joaoavilars/batch_bkp_postgresql/README.md

 # batch_bkp_postgresql
-Batch script to automatize the postgresql backup process.
+Batch script to automatize the postgresql backup process on Windows